Frequently Asked Questions

 Q. How soon can I study abroad?

-A. First-year students can go abroad as early as the summer after their first year at LMU.
-Transfer students can study abroad after completing their first semester at LMU.
+A. First-year students are eligible to study abroad beginning the summer after their first year at LMU.
+Transfer students can study abroad after completing one semester at LMU.
 Typically, students study abroad during their sophomore or junior years maximizing their options.
 Seniors are encouraged to contact our office to find the program that work best for them.

 Q. Are there programs for specific majors?